input-output-hk/plutus-pioneer-program/docs/overview.rst

 that I am not precious about being corrected.

 .. note::
     If you find this helpful, and you fancy helping out a small Cardano Stake Pool, please consider staking a little of your ADA with CHESS https://chess.ihpapp.com, or any of the many other small pools run by single stake pool operators.

+    Staking with a single pool operator helps with the decentralization of Cardano, rather than having all the ADA staked with a few big players.
+Although the frequency of rewards with a single SPO will be lower, those rewards will be higher, and the overall annual return will be the same (5-6%).

 Once I've worked my way through the Pioneer lectures, I will be adding to the documentation here to show how I wrote my chess program in Haskell, which, hopefully, can act as a further resource for Haskell learning for those who want to dive deeper into this wonderful language.